Sclerodoris apiculata (Alder & Hancock, 1864)

-This appears to be Sclerodoris apiculata as figured on the Sea Slug Forum, although Gosliner et al (2008) show this as Sclerodoris sp.
+This appears to be one of the animals figured as a possible Sclerodoris apiculata on the Sea Slug Forum, although Gosliner et al (2018) show this as Sclerodoris sp.
 2 and a different animal as S. apiculata.
-Only three specimens of two quite differently colors have been found in the Marshalls.
+The drawing of the originally described Doris apiculata in Alder & Hancock also shows a much different animal.
+Only a few specimens of two quite differently colors have been found in the Marshalls.
 We've also found a nearly identical, but larger, specimen in Hawaii.
 As is evident from the photo, the dorsum sports a network of ridges that surround some very deep, rounded pits.
 There are small, fleshy tendrils extending up from where some of the ridges intersect, plus a row of similar tendrils along the darker brown, middorsal line.
 The first shot below is a 22mm specimen found at a depth of 12m on the cave wall of a lagoon pinnacle in Kwajalein Atoll at night on 20 November 1992.

 The yellow one in the three following photos was from a patch of Halimeda algae in 25m of water on an eastern lagoon reef on 27 February 2008.